Recovery Rank for 180

 (100 = Strictest Measures, 0 = No Measures)

-1. Flights to Damascus (DAM) restarted.
+1. Flights to Syria are suspended. - This does not apply to Aleppo (ALP), Damascus (DAM) and Kameshly (KAC).
 2. Passengers are not allowed to enter. - This does not apply to: - nationals and residents of Syria; - passengers with a diplomatic passport; - passengers with a visa issued bySyria; - passengers with proof of being: - spouses of nationals of Syria; - children of mothers who are nationals of Syria; - students registered in Syrian schools or universities.
-3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result issued at most 96 hours before departure from the first embarkation point.The certificate must be issued by an approved laboratory. - This does not apply to passengers younger than 12 years.
+3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result issued at most 96 hours before departure from the first embarkation point.- This does not apply to passengers younger than 12 years.
 4. A completed "Passenger Locator Form" (PLF) must be presented upon arrival.
 5. Passengers could be subject to self-isolation or quarantine.

 Travel Advisory information provided and published with permission by IATA.